How to Help a Child With ADHD: Practical Strategies for Parents

 A child concentration focused on building a structure with wooden blocks on a rug in The Woodlands This picture highlights sensory friendly toys and how to help a child with adhd improve their attention span

 While medication can be helpful for some children, many families also explore non-medication approaches to support ADHD management.
+These strategies can be useful on their own or alongside other forms of care, depending on the child’s needs and professional recommendations.

 Helpful non-medication strategies include: